robak86/hardwired/README.md

 - **Lazy Evaluation**: Instances are created only when they are first requested from the container.
 - **Type Safety**: All dependencies and their usages are checked at compile time

-> Note: Although it may initially seem unnecessary to use `value` for static values, the object it creates has its own unique identity and can be [bound](#definitions-binding) to different values during container configuration.
+> Note: Although it may initially seem unnecessary to use `value` for static values, the created definition has its own unique identity and can be [bound](#definitions-binding) to different value during container configuration.

 ## Core Concepts